AmbientRun/Ambient/docs/src/reference/asset_pipeline.md

 Ambient features an automated asset pipeline that is capable of loading and processing a number of assets and formats.

-To use it, create a file named `pipeline.json` anywhere in your project.
-You can also prepend anything you'd like to the filename, which means `hello_pipeline.json` and such will also work.
-The full reference structure of the `json` is described in [Reference](#reference).
+To use it, create a file ending in `...pipeline.toml`, such as `pipeline.toml` but also `hello_pipeline.toml`.

+The full structure is described in the [Reference](#reference).

-This pipeline will look at, but not necessarily process, all of the files adjacent to it in the folder.
+This pipelines will look at, but not necessarily process, all of the files adjacent to it in the folder.
 By convention, our examples place their assets in the `assets` folder, but this is not necessary.

-A `pipeline.json` can contain one or more pipelines.
-To use more than one pipeline, wrap your pipeline object in a JSON array (`[]`).

 ## Models

 The `Models` pipeline can be used to compile a model, or models, to meshes that can be used by Ambient.
 Additionally, by default, prefabs are created for each mesh.
 These prefabs can have components added to them automatically through the `object_components` field of the pipeline.

 ### Supported formats